 Water: Who wouldn’t think of that, right?
 But many women grab a cup of coffee or can of Cola to tame their hormones when these high caffeine drinks actually increase muscle cramps.
 The next time you feel the urge of gulping down some liquid during your cycle, make sure its H2O.

-Green vegetables are a rich source of iron-rich nutrients that your body craves for during the menstrual cycle.
-Have a bowl of salad with lunch or dinner to fulfill the daily requirement.
-Be careful to not eat too much, as some green vegetables can cause bloating.
+Leafy Greens: Green vegetables are a rich source of iron-rich nutrients that your body craves for during the menstrual cycle.
+Have a bowl of salad with lunch or dinner to fulfil the daily requirement.
+Be careful not to eat too much, as some green vegetables can cause bloating.

-Fish rich in Omega 3s and other fatty acids, like salmon and tuna, are very effective for relaxing the muscles which can help reduce the severity of cramps.
+Fish: Fish rich in Omega 3s and other fatty acids, like salmon and tuna, are very effective for relaxing the muscles, helping reduce the severity of cramps.

-This is a favorite on the list!
-Although chocolate contains caffeine and sugar, it is also a rich source of magnesium, a nutrient that drains out of your body during that time.
+Chocolate: This is a favourite on the list!
+Although chocolate contains caffeine and sugar, it is also a rich magnesium source, a nutrient that drains out of your body during that time.
 Just remember, the darker, the better.